 Linz Heritage is the difference: 100% Black Angus, USDA Prime, and Natural Prime (no added hormones.)
 Marcel is the only Prime steakhouse in Atlanta that uses beef without added hormones.

-Linz is 100% Black Angus, while 90% of USDA Prime comes from cows that have diary cow influence.
+Linz is 100% Black Angus, while 90% of USDA Prime comes from cows that have dairy cow influence.
 The high-quality diet, superior marbling that is rich and abundant creates a flavor profile that simply delivers the “wow” factor.

 The Perfect Environment